ava-labs/avalanche-docs/docs/dapps/developer-toolchains/verify-smart-contracts-with-truffle-verify.md

 }
 ```

-_Network can be configured for mainnet deployment(see Alternatives)_
+_Network can be configured for Mainnet deployment(see Alternatives)_

 Run the following command: